fastapi/fastapi/docs/en/docs/tutorial/cors.md

 You can also specify if your backend allows:

-* Credentials (Authorization headers, Cookies, etc).
+* Credentials (Authorization headers, Cookies, etc.).
 * Specific HTTP methods (`POST`, `PUT`) or all of them with the wildcard `"*"`.
 * Specific HTTP headers or all of them with the wildcard `"*"`.